xddxdd/blog/source/_posts/en/article/modify-website/an-elegant-scripture-of-safety-generator.lantian/index.md

 Splitting the Block
 -------------------

 We need to split the whole block into multiple paragraphs for aesthetics.
-So we need a mean to decide the number of tags in each paragraph, and start a new one when the limit is reached.
+So we need means to decide the number of tags in each paragraph and start a new one when the limit is reached.

-Obviously that number can be set randomly, for example with Javascript's `Math.random()` function.
+Obviously, that number can be set randomly, with Javascript's `Math.random()` function for example.
 However, in this case the page layout will change every time we regenerate the page, even when the tags did not change.
 This is not what we want.

 So we need some way to set the random seed, but Javascript doesn't support this.
-Therefore, we need our own random number generator (RNG).
+Therefore, we need to roll our own random number generator (RNG).

 A most simple RNG is LCG (Linear congruential generator), which performs the following operation each time a new number is requested:

 $$X \leftarrow (A \cdot X + B) \bmod M$$

-A, B and M are constants, and X is the seed or the last result.
+A, B, and M are constants, and X is the seed or the last result.
 Common constant values are available on [Wikipedia](https://en.wikipedia.org/wiki/Linear_congruential_generator).
 I'm using the constants of glibc:

 - $A = 1103515245$
 - $B = 12345$
 - $M = 2^{31}$
-  - Later I changed it to `32`, since a paragraph with 32 tags is already long enough.
-In addition `32 = 2 ^ 5`, so it won't impact the randomness much.
+  - Later, I changed it to `32`, since a paragraph with 32 tags is already long enough.
+In addition, `32 = 2 ^ 5`, so it won't impact the randomness much.

 Note that the results of this RNG still follow some form of rules, which means its results can be predicted, and is not appropriate for security related areas such as cryptography.
 But since we're only splitting paragraphs, we're fine.